awqx/awqx.github.io/index.md

 The title is a combination of my name and alcove.
 The spelling is also a reference to [arXiv](https://arxiv.org/).
 It is stylized as all uppercase in order to avoid sans serif ambiguity with I and l.
-This has been a recorruing issue because I am an Al interested in AI.
+This has been a recurring issue because I am an Al interested in AI.

 The site's name is pronounced like "alcove" (ˈæl koʊv).
 It is a small niche where I can store updates, code documentation, writing projects, art, etc.